-Elements of the B.E.S.T.
-(Building Effective Schools Together) program, a positive discipline approach are practiced at each site.
+CMP follows a positive discipline approach.
+Each campus has created a slogan emphasizing Safety, Respect, and Responsibility.
 Students are presented with lessons, which include scenarios for all areas of the school, discussing the reasons for safety, respect, and responsibility in those locations.
+Positive reinforcement is stressed, and students are "caught" following the rules and guidelines.

-When a student is observed not following a rule, the child is asked if they know the rule and is then redirected to show the appropriate behavior.
-Only when a child repeatedly misbehaves are they referred to the school office and parents contacted.
-Data is collected to determine if further training is necessary for all of the students when issues occur often and by numerous students.
+When a student is observed not following a rule, the child is asked if they know the rule and is redirected to show the appropriate behavior.
+Only when a child repeatedly misbehaves are they referred to the school office and parents are contacted.
 The emphasis is on training and positive reinforcement for the desired behavior, as opposed to a punitive approach.

-Physical violence will result in immediate action.
+Any physical violence will result in an immediate office referral.
 Parents will receive a written notification (Incident Report), and a phone call made if it is deemed necessary.
-Students disrupting their classroom may be removed to do work in another room or in the office.
+Students disrupting their classroom may be removed to do work in another classroom or in the office.
 Generally, once a child has completed a designated amount of work, they are invited to return to their own classroom.